-The belt bearing this type-approval mark is a three-point belt ("A") with a multiple-sensitivity ("m") type 4N ("r4N") retractor, in respect of which type-approval was granted in the Netherlands ("E4") under number 062439, the Regulation already incorporating the 06 series of amendments at the time of approval.
+The belt bearing this type-approval mark is a three-point belt ("A") with a multiple-sensitivity ("m") type 4N ("r4N") retractor, in respect of which type-approval was granted in the Netherlands ("E4") under number 082439, the Regulation already incorporating the 08 series of amendments at the time of approval.
 This belt shall not be fitted to vehicles of category M1.

-The safety-belt bearing this type-approval mark is a three-point belt ("A") fitted with an energy absorber ("e"), approved as meeting the specific requirements of paragraph 6.4.1.3.3. of this Regulation, and with a multiple-sensitivity ("m") type 4 ("r4") retractor, in respect of which type approval was granted in the Netherlands ("E4") under the approval number 062439.
-The first two digits indicate that the Regulation already incorporated the 06 series of amendments at the time of the approval.
-This safety-belt has to be fitted to a vehicle equipped with an airbag in the given seating position.
+The safety-belt bearing this type-approval mark is a three-point belt ("A") fitted with an energy absorber ("e"), approved as meeting the specific requirements of paragraph 6.4.1.3.3. of this Regulation, and with a multiple-sensitivity ("m") type 4 ("r4") retractor, in respect of which type approval was granted in the Netherlands ("E4") under the approval number 082439.
+The first two digits indicate that the Regulation already incorporated the 08 series of amendments at the time of the approval.
+This safety-belt has to be fitted to a vehicle equipped with an airbag in the given seating position."

 ----------------------------------